Yarra Track: The beginnings of the Yarra Track

-Survey and construction of the Yarra Track begins
+Blazing and construction of the Yarra Track begins

 The Yarra Track had several different routes over its life.
 The tracks and roads from New Chum to the gold fields were some of the earliest.

 New Chum was at the furthest point coaches could travel along the route from Melbourne.
 From there, Murphy’s Track, a packhorse track, climbed through the mountains to the diggings.
 Murphy’s Track was surveyed in mid 1862 over the spurs of Mount Monda on the northern side of the Watts River.
 The track was still in use in late 1863.
 However by October 1863 an alternative route on the southern side of the Watts River had also been blazed by Mr. Farrell, Assistant Road Engineer and was in use by foot traffic.

 In December 1863 several government contracts were awarded and road construction commenced along this alternative route that had been blazed by Farrell.
 By early 1864 this route of the Yarra Track from New Chum to what would become Fernshaw had been cleared for about four miles.
 At 5 miles the track again returned to the Murphy’s Track.
 By February 1864, R. W. Larritt, Inspector General of Roads reported 8 miles had been marked and about 6 miles cleared.

 This alternative route of Mr. Farrell, Assistant Road Engineer, was the earliest route of the Yarra Track constructed by the Victorian Government.